-a.
+- a.
 It is an unlawful practice and a violation of P.L.1960, c.
-39 (C.56:8-1 et seq.) to violate any provision of this act.
+39 (C.56:8-1 et seq.) to violate any provision of this act. - b.

-b.
 (1) In addition to any penalties or other remedies provided in P.L.1960, c.
-39 (C.56:8-1 et seq.), the director may order a towing company that has billed a person for any nonconsensual towing or related storage an amount determined by the director to be unreasonable to reimburse the person for the excess cost with interest.

-(2) An individual who seeks reimbursement from a towing company for charges paid is not required to exhaust their administrative remedies before either the Division of Consumer Affairs, or any dispute resolution entity identified or established by a municipality.
+39 (C.56:8-1 et seq.), the director may order a towing company that has billed a person for any nonconsensual towing or related storage an amount determined by the director to be unreasonable to reimburse the person for the excess cost with interest. - (2) An individual who seeks reimbursement from a towing company for charges paid is not required to exhaust administrative remedies with either the Division of Consumer Affairs, or any dispute resolution entity identified or established by a municipality, before filing a claim in court.